Haji Ali Majeerteen

 Haji Ali Abdirahman (Xaaji Cali Cabdiraxmaan), popularly known as al-Majeerteen, was a Somali Sheikh and poet.

 Biography

 Early life and studies in Arabia

-Abdirahman later in his lifetime to be known as Ali Majeerteen, was born in the Nugaal valley.
+Ali Abdirahman later in his lifetime to be known as Ali Majeerteen, was born in the Nugaal Valley.
+His family hailed from the Reer Omar (Cumar Umad-nabi) Majeerteen sub-clan of the larger Majeerteen Harti Darod clan.
 He would later become one of the foremost Islamic proselytizers in Somalia.

 Abdirahman first began his study of Fiqh (Islamic Jurisprudence) and Aqīdah (Creed) under Haji Yusuf bin Mohamed Al-Awrtabley of the Awrtable Darood clan, his maternal cousin.
 In the Manaaqib of Haji Abdirahman he mentions that it was his first teacher and Shaykh that pushed him to study in the Haram Makki and which would later lead him to go to an-Najd.

 Return to Majerteenia

 Upon his return home to the Majerteen Sultanate after studying in Mecca and Baghdad, Haji Ali would begin to start spreading dawah and called his people to stop certain practices that were forbidden in Islam.
 He started a school in Xalin and for a time would focus on his preaching.
 Under Majerteen Sultan Nur Osman, Haji Ali found it unacceptable to live with the overt violation of Islamic Sharia and formed an alliance with Haji Farah Hirsi, a rebel Sultan of Majerteen.

 Haji Farah attempted to establish a new dynasty to overthrow his cousin.
 Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs.
 Haji Farah attempted to establish a new dynasty to overthrow his cousin.
 Under the arrangement of Sheikh Ali and Haji Farah, Haji Farah would take political responsibility and Sheikh Ali would administer religious affairs.
 Nur Osman would overpower the duo and Haji Ali's emirate would be limited to the Nugaal.

 According to the Journal of Lieutenant W. Christopher, dated May 8, 1843, Haji Ali Majeerteen commanded “a force of 1,500 horsemen, armed with spears and swords,” stretching from Xalin in the Sool region to Ras Mabber along the Nugaal coast.